dottormale/Qtransform_torch/README.md

 6. `torch_smoothing_spline_interpolation.py`: A Python module for smoothing spline interpolation using PyTorch.
 7. 'torch_spline_interpolation_1d_batch.py': A python module that allows for batched version of 1d spline interpolation
 8. 'Pytorch_Qtransform_example_usage.ipynb': A jupyter notebook with example usages of pytorch based Qtransform.
 It requires 3,5,7.
+9. 'Interpolation_tests.ipynb': A jupyter notebook demonstrating the usage of torch based 1d and 2d spline interpolation methods in comparison to scipy's.

 ## Table of Contents